Key Takeaways

 Innovative Structural Design

-Our Φ1.1 m mirror utilizes a semi-closed back structure with a triangular cell pattern, refined via advanced computational fluid and structural dynamics.
+Our meter class mirror utilizes a semi-closed back structure with a triangular cell pattern, refined via advanced structural analysis and optimization.

-1. Rib Layout Optimization: Main ribs connect the faceplate to the backplate for core support, while 10 mm auxiliary ribs enhance local stiffness to prevent “print-through” effects during the polishing phase.
+1. Rib Layout Optimization: Main ribs connect the faceplate to the backplate for core support, while optimized auxiliary rib structures enhance local stiffness to prevent “print-through” effects during the polishing phase.

 2. Distributed Reference Surfaces: We implemented distributed reference points on the mirror’s periphery.
-This reduced the required machining area by over 80%, significantly accelerating the production timeline without sacrificing precision.
+Distributed reference surfaces significantly reduced machining requirements and improved manufacturing efficiency.

 3. Off-Axis Central Aperture: The central aperture is custom-shaped to maximize clear aperture and optical throughput, specifically tailored to minimize system obscuration.